dirigiblelabs/sample-camel/README.md

   to `components/engine/engine-camel/pom.xml` then build/run Eclipse Dirigible.

 2. Import the `/camel` folder of this repository as a zip in Eclipse Dirigible via the import feature in the UI.
+3. As one of the routes uses the `FTP Component` you can run a local FTP server with `FileZilla Server`
+   - You have to setup the FTP server listen on localhost:21 with user 'test' and no auth password for this example.

 <img width="414" alt="Screenshot 2024-06-28 at 15 27 14" src="https://github.com/dirigiblelabs/sample-camel/assets/19828259/a127582e-805c-4164-ba41-c2a51bb62bc9">